RachelBethke/Coqui-TTS-GUI/README.md

 For more information about Coqui TTS, visit their [GitHub repository](https://github.com/coqui-ai/TTS) or [official website](https://coqui.ai/).

+Unfortunately, I am running on MacOS, so this is using CPU instead of GPU and therefore runs a but slower.

 ## Licensing
 This project is licensed under the **Mozilla Public License 2.0 (MPL-2.0)**.